junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/2025-05-18-SPN-DW-Crossover-3.md

 Cas snorts a self-mockery laugh, "Exactly, and see how that turns out."

 "But you fixed it."
-Dean pats him on the shoulder encouragingly, "I'm sure we can figure something out too this time even if the worst comes."
+Dean pats him on the shoulder encouragingly.
+"I'm sure we can figure something out too this time, even if the worst comes."

 Cas lowers his head, "I just don't want to make any more mistakes.
 Can we at least take it slowly?
 Maybe only read when we absolutely have to."

-Dean thinks about that, "Alright, don't ever say I never listen to you.
-Right now, how about we stick to the original plan then?"
+Dean thinks about that, then nods.
+"Alright, don't ever say I never listen to you.
+Right now, how about we stick to the plan?"

 They emerge back to the busy 72nd St., heading to Central Park.

 <br>

 The hustle and bustle of the city is blocked out the moment they walk into the green space of Central Park.
-Ten minutes in, and they almost forget they are still in the middle of the most abustle cities in the world.
+Ten minutes in, and they almost forget they are still in the middle of the most bustling cities in the world.

-People are jogging, or running, or walking dogs.
-In a plaza, a group of opera singers are rehearsing maybe some grand performances in the future.
-Artists set up sketch stands by the roadside, painting the view onto white papers.
+People are jogging, running, or walking dogs.
+In a plaza, a group of opera singers is rehearsing for maybe some grand performances in the future.
+Artists set up sketch stands by the roadside, painting the view onto white paper.
 Tourists with heavy backpacks take photos of everything -- pinecones falling from the trees, commemorative sculptures of historical figures, cute dogs passing by, landmarks of the city.
-With the tree crowns covering the sky, even the highest skyscrapers of Manhattan is out of view.
+With the tree crowns covering the sky, even the highest skyscrapers of Manhattan are out of view.

 Dean sniffs the air long and slow.

 The air smells green and fresh.

 "Do you sometimes think nothing bad can happen in places like this?"
-Dean can't help asking.
+Dean can't help but ask.
 "It's like, places like this are too bright and happy to be intruded by dark, nasty monsters.
-Monsters are in caves and undergrounds, the dark places under the bed or in closets, they'd never come to beautiful sunshine places like this."
+Monsters are in caves and underground, the dark places under the bed or in closets, they'd never come to beautiful sunshine places like this."

 "I certainly hope that is true."
 Cas nods.

-They walk past the crowds, taking a short cut through the underpass in Bethesda Terrace.
+They walk past the crowds, taking a shortcut through the underpass in Bethesda Terrace.
 The fountain splashes under the bright sun, an angel statue standing on the very top.
 Not many people around the fountain today, only a couple of old people strolling slowly.
 A busker is singing some beautiful folk songs with a weathered guitar.
-Cas leaves a twenty dollar bill in his opened guitar box.
+Cas leaves a twenty-dollar bill in his opened guitar box.

 "That's Hannah," Cas points at the angel statue on the fountain when they pass it.
 "I know her."

 "What, really?
 A real angel?"
 Dean takes a second look at the statue.
-The female figure looks more human than any angel he came to know in the past few years, wearing a long silky robe instead of in any suits.
-A pair of wings stretching from her shoulders.
+The female figure looks more human than any angel he came to know in the past few years, wearing a long, silky robe instead of a suit.
+A pair of wings stretches elegantly from her shoulder blades.
+She looks down at people passing by the fountain with a look of compassionate tenderness.

 "No harp or halo?"
+Dean jokes.

 Cas's eyes are still on the static statue, as if he's looking at something *inside* the statue that Dean can't see.
 "Not her true form, but the statue, that's for Angel of Water.
 And water is her charge.
-I think I can even hear her just from the statue, I don't know it's possible."
+I think I can even hear her just from the statue, maybe it's the water singing."

 "And those are her children?"
 Dean points at the four small baby angels around the base of the fountain.

 "The cherubs?"
-Cas shifts his attention to those chubby little statues, "No, she doesn't have any children.
-I think those are just human imagination of what cherubs look like, wrong as always.
-They are not impotent babies wearing diapers, much like cupids."
+Cas shifts his attention to those chubby little statues.
+"No, she doesn't have any children.
+Those are just human imagination of what cherubs look like -- wrong as always -- they are not impotent babies wearing diapers, much like Cupids."

-"Yeah I remember that naked dude two three years ago."
+"Yeah, I remember that naked dude two, three years ago."
 Dean chuckles at the memory.

 "They're good arts with nice names, nonetheless."
 Cas tilts his head, examining them carefully.

 "They have names?"
 Dean asks curiously.

 "Of course they do.
-You humans have a habit of naming everything."
-Cas answers casually.
+You humans have a habit of naming everything," Cas answers easily.
 "They are Peace, Health, Purity, and Temperance."

 "Like dogs.
 I get it."
 Dean nudges him gently.
 "Come on, let's keep moving."

 Cas follows him, but he glances back shortly again.
-"For some reason I think they're alive."
+"For some reason, I think they're alive."
 He frowns lightly, a little confused.

 "What, like the statues are talking to you?"
 Dean eyes him from the side.

 "More like giggling.
 Are you sure you can't hear anything?"

 Dean listens carefully for a moment.
-"Nope, only the dude singing."
+"Nope, only the dude singing -- nice voice there."
 He nods at the busker.
-"Nice voice."
+"But nothing angelic."

 A man walks past them, holding three coffees in his hands, struggling to keep balance.